USGS-WiM/CyAN-Web/README.md

 ## Development Workflow

-Explain the desired workflow.
-Workflow may deviate from the instructions below depending on the projects needs.

 **Instructions below are for developers actively working on the repo.**

 An issue will be assigned to you via GitHub.
 Your workflow begins after assignment: